 However, you can adjust with fellow travelers in a room by sharing the cost.
 The rooms are pretty basic, with two separate beds and a common bathroom.
 The accommodations in the lower elevated areas are much more standard with hot water, Wi-Fi, and TV facilities.
 However, as you go higher, the accommodations start getting much more basic.

 Anyhow be sure to carry a sleeping bag just in case you forget to pre-book accommodations.
 Sleeping bags can be beneficial even if you have to cuddle up around the dining or drawing rooms in case you fail to find a standard room.

 The food generally found throughout the trek is the traditional Nepali Dal-Bhat.
 It includes a plate full of rice, lentils, meat, spinach, and a variety of pickles.
 This meal costs you anywhere around $4-$6.
 The meal is very gratifying and keeps you energized throughout the day!
 Most teahouses even serve Indian, Chinese, and mainland cuisines aside from the conventional Nepali food.
 Thus, you will have numerous options for nourishment!

 Annapurna Base Camp Trek In November — With or Without Guide?

 Many trekkers opt for the Annapurna Base Camp trek on their own.
-The trails are not as remote comparatively, and the chances of getting lost is very slim, especially during November where there are plenty of tourists walking along the paths.
+The trails are not as remote comparatively, and the chances of getting lost are very slim, especially during November when there are plenty of tourists walking along the paths.